-Carbon projects avoid or reduce emissions, or capture and store CO_2 from the atmosphere.
+Carbon projects avoid or reduce emissions, or capture and store GHGs from the atmosphere.
 The resulting carbon credits are reduction or removal credits.
 A reduction credit comes from interventions that reduce the duration, intensity, or extent of emissions that cannot otherwise be avoided.

-Removals refer to withdrawing CO_2 from the atmosphere and storing it permanently, such as enhancement of biological carbon sinks or the use of technological interventions to achieve long-term removal and storage.
+A removal credit refers to withdrawing GHGs from the atmosphere and storing it permanently, such as enhancement of biological carbon sinks or the use of technological interventions to achieve long-term removal and storage.